-ARF2001 - Metallic Structures | 4 Semester Credits (50 Didactic Hours, 73.5 Lab Hours)
+ARF2001LAB - Metallic Structures Lab | 2 Semester Credits (73.5 Lab Hours)

-Prerequisites: MAT1001, PHY1001, GEN1001, GEN1002
+Prerequisites: MAT1001, PHY1001, GEN1001LEC, GEN1001LAB, GEN1002LEC, GEN1002LAB Corequisite: AFP001LEC

-In this course, aircraft sheet metal structures and different fastening methods are studied in detail.
+In this course the student will complete all lab requirements for Metallic Structures.
+Topics include aircraft sheet metal structures and different fastening methods and are performed in detail.
 Students will accomplish a wide variety of lab projects leading to an understanding of subject material.
 Upon successful completion of this course, students will be able to perform all basic tasks required of an aircraft maintenance technician related to metallic structures.